danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/zuora/xf/zuora.md

 {% enddocs %}

+{% docs zuora_base_invoice_details %}

+This table defines each invoice charge.
+Charges come from invoice items which are part of Invoices.
+Invoices must be "Posted".

+The CTE `sub_months` pulls the unique combination of account number, cohort month, and the subscription identifiers so that the linkage to the charge can be made.
+This works as-is because of the upfront work on the subscription modeling to de-duplicate the data and account for renewals.
+Every subscription name is by default unique, so the slug should be as well.

+The `charges` CTE is specifically crafted according to the data needs.
+The first join is INNER because we only want the charges that return a valid Invoice (e.g. we don't want a null invoice_id).
+The remainder are LEFT JOINS because we want to maintain all of the valid invoice item charges.

+{% enddocs %}

+{% docs zuora_base_ci_minutes %}

+This table defines each CI minutes charge.
+The appropriate charge name is "1,000 CI Minutes".

+CI minutes are not currently assigned to MRR.

+{% enddocs %}

 {% docs zuora_base_trueups %}

 This table defines each trueup charge.
-Trueups come from invoice items which are part of Invoices.
 The appropriate charge name for a trueup is either "Trueup" or "Trueup Credit" (which has a negative value).
-Invoices must be "Posted".

-The CTE `sub_months` pulls the unique combination of account number, cohort month, and the subscription identifiers so that the linkage to the Trueup can be made.
-This works as-is because of the upfront work on the subscription modeling to de-duplicate the data and account for renewals.
-Every subscription name is by default unique, so the slug should be as well.

-The `trueups` CTE is specifically crafted according to the data needs.
-The first join is INNER because we only want the charges that return a valid Invoice (e.g. we don't want a null invoice_number).
-The remained are LEFT JOINS because we want to maintain all of the valid invoice item charges.

 The final select statement then allocates the trueup according to what's listed in the [operating metrics](https://about.gitlab.com/handbook/finance/operating-metrics/#annual-recurring-revenue-arr) in our handbook  Simply put, the charge_amount for the trueup is divided by 12 and applied to the MRR for the month the trueup occurred (see also [Trueup Pricing](https://about.gitlab.com/handbook/product/pricing/#true-up-pricing)).